matt-42/silicon/_docs/0welcome.md

   - __Automatic dependency injection and middlewares__

-    Middlewares are objects requests by the api.
-They can be access to a session, connection to a database or another webservice, or anything else that need to be initialized before each api call.
+    A remote procedure can request access to one ore several middlewares.
+It could access to a session, connection to a database or another webservice, or anything else that need to be initialized before each api call.
 Middlewares may depend on each other, leading to a middleware dependency graph automatically resolved at compile time.

   - __Automatic validation, serialization and deserialization of messages__